DevOpsVisions/common-workspace-hub/docs/contribution/contribution-culture.md

 1. Try to make small changes first.
 2. Verify your changes before pushing them to the repository.
 3. Update often and right before pushing to avoid merge conflicts.
-4. Ensure your pull request has only changes (commits) related to the relevant issue
+4. Ensure your pull request has only changes (commits) related to the relevant issue.
 5. Check the size of the issue first; if it is large, divide it into smaller items if possible.
 6. Don't move the item from "New" to "Ready" until it has a size and priority.
 7. Use comments in issue to discuss any topics related to that issue.